 Two scholarships are awarded annually ($2,500 each) for the top essays submitted.
-The entry deadline for next year's competition will close March 31, 2018 and winners will be announced next May.
+The entry deadline for next year's competition will close April 15, 2020 and winners will be announced next May.

-- Who is eligible?
+1. Who is eligible?

-Any full- or part-time, undergraduate or graduate student of any age enrolled at an accredited college or university only in North America, during the 2017-2018 school year.
+Any full- or part-time, undergraduate or graduate student of any age enrolled at an accredited college or university only in North America, during the 2020-2021 school year.
 High school students are not eligible to enter this contest.
 Qualifying majors include architecture, civil engineering, structural engineering, construction management, material science, or other related field.

-- TWO 1st Place winners – $2,500 each
+- TWO 1st Place winners $2,500 each

 Essays should be at least 1000 words, but should not exceed 2000 words.